tornellihenrique/grpc-nosql/README.md

 $ cd ..
 ```

-It will generate two jars on each build: a stard one, and another one with dependencies.
+It will generate two jars on each build: a standard one, and another one with dependencies.

 In the server, the jar is at `grpc-nosql/grpc-java-server/target/grpc-java-server-{version}-jar-with-dependencies.jar`.

 In the client, the jar is at `grpc-nosql/grpc-java-client/target/grpc-java-client-{version}-jar-with-dependencies.jar`.

 3. Starting server